KeithRieck/pico_gamepad/README.md

 # pico_gamepad

 This project is a USB gamepad, implemented on a Raspberry Pi Pico, written in CircuitPython.
+This project will work successfully with the [FRC Driver Station](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html).

 Download [CircuitPython](https://circuitpython.org/downloads) for your Pico and install it.
 Then copy the `lib`, `boot.py`, and `main.py` files onto Pico.